 How to Become a Real Estate Agent in Queensland

 With variety, flexibility and uncapped earning potential, working in Queensland real estate is a popular career choice.
-Add to that the fact getting started requires neither experience nor a university degree, it’s easy to see why many pursue careers in real estate.
-So, how does one get into it?
-Here’s the six-step journey to becoming an agent in Queensland.
+Add to that the fact getting started requires neither experience nor a university degree, it’s easy to see why many choose to become a real estate agent.

-Step 1: Assess your eligibility with the Office of Fair Trading
+Step 1: Assess your eligibility to become a real estate agent with the Office of Fair Trading

 The major ones include having been convicted of a serious offence within the past five years or losing the right to work in Australia.
 Other aspects that will be considered include your criminal history and whether or not you have been the subject of a successful claim fund action.
 See a full list of eligibility and suitability requirements here.

-Put simply, if you’re 18 and haven’t recently been convicted of a serious offence you’ll likely have the green light to move on to step 2.
-Those under 18 can begin studying now to prepare for when they’re old enough.
+To put it simply, if you’re 18 and haven’t recently been convicted of a serious offence you’ll likely have the green light to become a real estate agent and move on to step 2.
+Those under 18 can begin studying now, to prepare for when they’re old enough.
 It’s a common career path for those 17 and under to work in roles like agency reception so as to expose themselves to the real estate industry.

 Step 2: Enrol for training with Queensland’s peak body in real estate, the REIQ